 The same attention and care is dedicated to people with reduced mobility in order to guarantee maximum comfort and use of the services offered in the terminals.
 In 2021, approximately 100,143 passengers were assisted at the Fiumicino airport and 7,405 at the Ciampino airport.

-Finally, with regard to baggage handling, a percentage of mishandled baggage of 6.16%.
+Finally, with regard to baggage handling, a percentage of mishandled baggage of 6.16% out of a total of over 35 thousand bags at Fiumicino is reported.